dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 just mutual subtypes.*

-*Note that explicitly resolved invocations of constructors declared in extensions are an exception in real code, usable in the case where a name clash prevents an implicitly resolved invocation.
+*Note that explicitly resolved invocations of constructors declared in extensions are a rare exception in real code, usable in the case where a name clash prevents an implicitly resolved invocation.
 However, implicitly resolved invocations are specified in the rest of this section by reducing them to explicitly resolved ones.*